75,635 pupils write 2019 NCEE into 104 Unity Schools – The Sun Nigeria

 At Ikotun High School, Lagos, NECO officials addressed both pupils and parents separately before the screening of the candidates.

-The Headteacher of the school advised parents not to distract their children by going near the examination halls and assured them that the government has provided security to protect the pupils.

-The supervisor/NECO official informed the worried parents who were concerned about the issue of names and examination numbers that the question papers were customized with each candidates names and exam numbers.
+The supervisor/NECO official informed worried parents who showed concerns about the issue of names and examination numbers that the question papers were customised with each candidates names and exam numbers.

-A parent, Mr. Joseph Nwachukwu commended NECO for the smooth conduct of the 2019 NCEE but observed that the supervisors wasted too much time during the screening of the pupils.
+A parent, Mr. Joseph Nwachukwu, commended NECO for the smooth conduct of the exercise but observed that the supervisors wasted too much time during the screening of the pupils.

-Nwachukwu, whose son picked Federal Government College, Ijanikin, Lagos, also observed that many schools did not participate in the NCEE and hoped NECO will release the results early.
+Nwachukwu, whose son chose Federal Government College, Ijanikin, Lagos, as first choice also observed that many schools did not participate in the NCEE and hoped NECO would release the results early.

-A teacher at Bethland Secondary School, Lagos, Mrs. Fadahunsi Lolamopeola, told Sunday Sun that the screening exercise started late.
-She said her school presented 20 pupils for the NCEE and hoped they will do well and also secure admission into their chosen Unity Schools.
+A teacher at Bethland Secondary School, Lagos, Mrs. Fadahunsi Lola Mopelola, told Sunday Sun that the screening exercise started late.
+She said her school presented 20 pupils for the NCEE and expressed the hope that they would do well to secure admission into their school of choice.

-The Head, Public Relations Officer of NECO, Mr. Sanni Azeez told Sunday Sun that the education minister and top officials of NECO monitored the NCEE in Abuja.
+The Public Relations Officer of NECO, Mr. Sanni Azeez, told Sunday Sun that the Education Minister and top officials of NECO monitored the NCEE in Abuja.

 Leave a Reply